60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 42. Follow their interests challenge

 Sometimes kids avoid reading because they are not interested in the topic.
-In fact, 4 out of 10 kids report that they have a hard time finding books they like.
+In fact, 4 out of 10 kids report that they need help finding books they like.
 (Scholastic)

 Ask your child’s teacher or the librarian to help you locate books when needed.
-If you challenge your child to read 3-5 books that interest them, you may be surprised to find that they keep reading after they meet their goal.
+Challenging your child to read 3-5 books on these topics may encourage continued reading beyond the initial goal.

 43. Easy readers challenge